wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/offline-installation-preparations.rst

 This article contains instructions/links to components you will want to gather if you need to do offline installation of the FRC\ |reg| Control System software.

+.. tip:: This document compiles all the download links from the following documents to make it easier to install on offline computers or on multiple computers.
+If you are you installing on a single computer that is connected to the internet, you can skip this page.

 Documentation
 -------------